Driebergen-Zeist railway station

-Driebergen-Zeist is a railway station located between Driebergen-Rijsenburg and Zeist, Netherlands.
+Driebergen-Zeist is a railway station located between Driebergen and Zeist, the Netherlands.
 It is located in the municipality of Utrechtse Heuvelrug.
 The station was opened on 17 June 1844 and is located on the Amsterdam–Arnhem railway.
 The station is operated by Nederlandse Spoorwegen.
 In 2018 there were approximately 8,787 passengers per day using Driebergen-Zeist station.
-The station underwent a major uprade between 2017 and 2020 which provided additional bicycle parking and removed a nearby level crossing.
+The station was renovated from 2017 to 2020.